rileysmindcom/Assignments-CISC-191/Assignment 4.1.md

 ## Challenges Faced:

-The challenges I faced were making sure that a new photo’s name ended with *_photo.jpg* so its replacement works correctly.
-Another was choosing whether to read the names of the file or hard-code them while maintaining the program's accuracy.
-Then I tested carefully to confirm each name was converted correctly into the *_info.txt* format.
+The challenges I faced in this lab were making sure each photo filename ended with *_photo.jpg* so the replacement would end effectively.
+Deciding whether to hard-code the filenames or read them from a text file, then carefully placing ParkPhotos.txt outside of the src folder so the program can find and read each file fully converting them into *_into.txt*.

 ## My Assignment Video Link:
 https://drive.google.com/file/d/1ww-yTbAAICOWGsxaZxBpLjcu-kh2m3gP/view?usp=sharing